-This one-pot Vegan Tikka Masala is a perfectly spiced sauce tomato based curry the entire family will love.
+This one-pot Butternut Squash and Chickpea Curry is a perfectly spiced tomato sauce based curry the entire family will love.
 Quick and so easy to make, chickpeas and vegetables are simmered in a creamy sauce which is packed full of flavor.
 It's vegan, gluten free and dairy free too.

-Making this Indian Inspired Vegan Tikka Masala from scratch is super simple.
-It can be prepared in 15 minutes and cooked in less than an hour, making this an ideal mid week dinner dish.
+Making this Indian Inspired Vegan Squash curry from scratch is super simple.
+It can be prepared in 15 minutes and cooked in less than an hour, making this an ideal weeknight dinner dish.

-My Vegetable Tikka Masala is packed full of flavor and I show you just how straight-forward it is to cook curry at home.
+My vegetable Butternut Squash Chickpea curry is packed full of flavor and I show you just how straight-forward it is to cook curry at home.

 The spices in this dish can be easily adapted too and you can make it as mild or as spicy as you like.

 Indian cuisine is so popular, making your own vegetable curry from scratch can seem a bit daunting at first.
-But not only does it taste great, this vegan version is also so much healthier than your local restaurant curry sauce.
+But not only does it taste great, this vegan version is also so much healthier than you'll find in many Indian restaurants.

-Why You Should Make This Vegan Tikka Masala
+Why You Should Make This Butternut and Chickpea Curry

-- Packed full of veggies this curry is a health boost in a bowl.
+- Packed full of veggies this chickpea curry recipe is a health boost in a bowl.

-- This is a great simple way to add a meat free meal into your weekly diet.
+- This is one of my most popular vegan recipes - a great simple way to add a meat free meal into your weekly diet.

 - Everything is cooked in one pot so you retain all of the flavor, with the added bonus of less dishes.

-- Homemade tikka masala means you have total control over ingredients and this dish has far less oil than your local takeaway restaurant.
+- Homemade Butternut Squash Curry means you have total control over ingredients and this dish has far less oil than your local takeaway restaurant.
 Plus no refined sugar and less salt too.

 - This popular Indian dish is great to serve to young children or anyone who loves a curry without too much heat.
 Alternatively you can spice it up for anyone who likes hotter food.

-For a more authentic meat and dairy based Tikka Masala, try my Curry in a Hurry recipe.
+- or a meat and dairy based Tikka Masala, try my Curry in a Hurry recipe

 Find the full list and quantities in the recipe below.